web-extend/web-extend/docs/guide/essentials/browsers.md

 ### Extension API

-WebExtend currently doesn't handle Extension API compatibility automatically.
+Bext currently doesn't handle Extension API compatibility automatically.
 You'll need to manage this yourself using the following approaches:

 #### For Chromium-based Browsers